 Call for Abstract

-4th International Conference on Magnetism and Magnetic Materials, will be organized around the theme “”
+7th International Conference on Magnetism and Magnetic Materials, will be organized around the theme “Enlightening the Future Scope of Magnetism and Magnetic Materials”

 Submit your abstract to any of the mentioned tracks.